JorjaFox/website/content/_posts-old-blog/2009-11-17-allen-macdonald-hints-about-saras-future.md

 ---
 id: 2123
-title: 'Allen MacDonald hints about Sara&#8217;s future'
+title: 'Allen MacDonald hints about Sara's future'
 date: '2009-11-17T11:08:39-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'CSI Files interviewed producer Allen MacDonald about this season of CSI, and he dropped a little hint about what''s to come.'